cpske/ISP/assignment/ku-polls/iteration3-vote-class-and-view.md

 Retrieving data from a database table and creating Python objects uses a lot of **time** and **memory**.

-It is more **efficient** to make the database do the work.
+It is more **efficient** to let the database do the work.
 Django query methods like `filter`, `count`, and `sum` use database operations instead of objects.
 This is much faster.

 Example: count all the votes for a choice.
 This code is *inefficient*:
 ```python
 # INEFFICIENT: retrieves all vote data & create objects